-How To Write A Mission Statement
+Free Lesson Plan: How to Write a Mission Statement

-A Formula for Writing Mission Statements
+A Formula and free lesson plan for Writing Mission Statements.

 Have you ever had one of those teaching days where everything clicked?
 The kids are all on task, engaged, and producing quality work!